Zanaeira/Shuffler/README.md

 # Shuffler

 This app allows the user to create lists of items that they can then shuffle.
+It is currently in the [App Store](https://apps.apple.com/gb/app/shuffler/id1608246757).

 Teachers can use it to create an arbitrary order for their students to perform tasks in.
 Users can make a list of recipes based on the ingredients they have in stock, and then generate a random list to decide what to cook today, or for the rest of the week.
+It can be used for any kind of list that a user would like to shuffle, or to just get a random item from the list.

 ## Table of Contents